matheusdamiao/matheusdamiao/README.md

 #### I'm a Brazilian Front-end Developer

-🔭 I'm currently working as a freelancer web developer, building webs apps for companies and entrepreneurs. <br>
+🔭 I'm currently working as front-end developer, building webs apps for companies and entrepreneurs. <br>
 <br>
 ⚡ Fun fact about me: Before getting into code, I was a language teacher for about 10 years.
 My major is Ancient Greek Language and I also hold a Master in Ancient Philosophy.